|

 as the needle penetrates the skin, this one simple,

-and often not done, act can prevent many abcesses
+and often not done, act can prevent many abscesses

 and infections!